-(2) Based on what you wrote in response to Exercise Task 1 above, do you think your boss will change his or her mind?
+(2) On the basis of what you wrote in response to Exercise Task 1 above, do you think your boss will change his or her mind?
 If yes, what persuaded him or her to change his or her mind?
 If no, what other actions could you take to attempt to have your ideas adopted by the firm?